UPDATE: March 7, 2025: This article has been updated to reflect the most recent jobs, wage and turnover data.

 The restaurant unemployment rate has returned to pre-COVID-19 levels.

 Unemployment in accommodation and food services peaked at about 35.4% in April 2020.
-It has since fallen , hovering between 5% and 6% for most of 2022 and 2023.
-Sectoral unemployment in 2024 has increased modestly, but fluctuated from a low of 4.9% in February, to a high of 6.8% in July.
+It has since fallen, hovering between 5% and 6% for most of 2022 and 2023.
+Sectoral unemployment has increased since then, from a low of 4.7% in December 2023, to a high of 7.9% in February 2025.
+The most recent unemployment numbers are higher than the year-ago period, and the increase in unemployment is larger than corresponding increases in previous years.
+Increased unemployment shows that more workers are losing their jobs, or that workers are entering the sector from other industries, as Axios has reported is happening in Washington, D.C.

 Weekly average hours have bounced back from mid-pandemic lows, but still trail normal seasonal levels.

-Average wages for production and nonsupervisory restaurant workers jumped from $13.36 in April 2020 to $18.72 in Sept.
-2024.
-But that increase in nominal wages obscures the impact of inflation on wages: Extending the timeframe back to 2018, which gives two control years, shows that inflation-adjusted wages have increased only modestly, from $12.78 in January 2018 to $14.72 in 2024.
-While both nominal and inflation-adjusted wages are higher this year than last year, wage growth has been flat, or somewhat negative over the course of 2024.
+Average hourly wages for production and nonsupervisory restaurant workers jumped from $13.36 in April 2020 to $18.92 in January 2025.
+But that increase in nominal wages obscures the impact of inflation on wages: Extending the timeframe back to 2018, which gives two control years, shows that inflation-adjusted wages have increased only modestly, from $12.78 in January 2018 to $14.76 in 2025.
+While both nominal and inflation-adjusted wages are higher this year than last year, real wage growth was anemic in 2024, and an uptick in December — which pushed inflation adjusted wages to about $15 an hour compared to 2018 values for the first time — was likely due to demand for workers during the holiday season.

 Gould noted that the increase from January 2023 to early 2024 was significant.
 Nominal wages grew about 6% in that timespan while inflation-adjusted wages, using Restaurant Dive’s benchmark, grew a modest but noticeable 2.2%.
 But that growth, Gould said, has not changed the fundamental dynamics of the-low wage labor market.